 Make this your common practice: Confess your sins to each other and pray for each other so that you can live together whole and healed.
 (James 5:16, MSG)

-Sin is utterly destructive and we must not be passive with it.
-If my temptation had led to lust and sin, it would’ve brought a harvest of death in my life and marriage.
+Sin is destructive and we must not be passive with it.
+If my temptation had led to sin, it would’ve brought a harvest of death in my life.
 It didn’t get that far but if it had I was fully prepared to talk about it to a trusted friend or my wife.
 Just as sunshine kills germs, the light of God’s grace breaks the power of sin and darkness.

 (Incidentally, the epistle of James is a great guide for those of us learning to walk in grace.
 But if you don’t see grace, don’t read James – it’ll kill you!)